 + More about determining rates

 GVP’s rates are very competitive in comparison with other Colorado cooperatives.
-According to the January 2021 Colorado Association of Municipal Utilities residential rate study, our cost for an average 700-kWh electric bill is $101.97.
+According to the July 2024 Colorado Association of Municipal Utilities residential rate study, our cost for an average 700-kWh electric bill is $108.93.
 That is the sixth lowest in the State in comparison against other reporting Colorado co-ops.
-You can view the overview here: Colorado Association of Municipal Utilities
+You can see average utility costs in Colorado on the Colorado Association of Municipal Utilities website.

 GVP’s Board of Directors set the cooperative’s electric rates.
 Directors are GVP members who pay the same rates as you.
 They are elected by you and other members each year.
 Directors want to ensure electric rates are adequate to maintain the health of Grand Valley Power, provide the necessary revenue for delivery of reliable electric service and avoid the subsidization between rate classes.
 Alongside employees at the co-op, together we ensure we maintain the long-term financial health of the cooperative.

-GVP’s member-elected Board of Directors is responsible for ensuring electric rates are adequate to maintain the cooperative’s financial health and are fair and equitable among the rate classes.
+GVP’s member-elected Board of Directors is responsible for ensuring electric rates are adequate to maintain the cooperative’s financial health and that electric rates are fair and equitable among rate classes.

-In the summer of 2021, GVP’s Board of Directors chose to hire a third-party independent consultant to conduct a Cost-of-Service Study (COSS).
+GVP’s Board of Directors hires a third-party independent consultant to conduct a Cost-of-Service Study (COSS) every few years.
 The COSS fairly and equitably breaks down the costs of providing service to each rate class.
 Each rate class has unique service characteristics that impact the costs for that class.
 The COSS findings offer useful insight to assist the board in responsibly allocating costs to each class of members in a way that avoids any class paying more than their fair share.

 + All About Time-of-Use